 Embedded works: These are works that are part of a larger work, e.g. an illustration in a text book or journal.
 It should be clear how embedded works will be dealt with.
 Currently these works are not identifiable via the CLA database, therefore their use may not be identified for payment under the licensing system.

 A universal system of unique identifiers: Books and magazines have identifiers in ISBNs and ISSNs but individual works (embedded images, articles etc) do not.
 We encourage the CLA to work with creator organisations and other interested parties to develop and agree a universal system of unique identifiers for all relevant works (images, books and articles).
 These could then be embedded in metadata which would allow for more accurate search and identification of use within the CLA database of work

-This is a proposed bill to be introduced in 2017 which will address many of the contract issues that creators have to deal with such as clarity in contracts, reasonableness of terms, fair remuneration and moral rights waivers – you can find out more here.
+This is a proposed bill which will address many of the contract issues that creators have to deal with such as clarity in contracts, reasonableness of terms, fair remuneration and moral rights waivers – you can find out more here.

 The Repeal Bill ensures that existing EU legislation will be copied across into domestic UK law on the day after Brexit.
 It repeals the 1972 European Communities Act, which brought Britain into the EU and meant that European law took precedence over laws passed in the British parliament.
 Parliament will then “amend, repeal and improve” the laws.

 We are working to ensure that positive EU legislation in areas such as copyright are maintained by Government and that, to ensure British illustrators can continue to access European markets once we leave the EU, we are encouraging our Government to adopt new copyright legislation being developed through the EU’s Digital Single Market Strategy (see more here).